mmuratarat/mmuratarat.github.io/_pages/faq.md

 If we use different prior, say, a Gaussian, then our prior is not constant anymore, as depending on the region of the distribution, the probability is high or low, never always the same.

 What we could conclude then, is that MLE is a special case of MAP, where the prior is uniform!

+Use Bayesian estimations when you have a domain expert; otherwise, use MLE.
+Use MoM only for computational issues when (1) the posterior (or likelihood function) is not convex and (2) big data.

 #### What is a Bernoulli distribution?
 Calculate the expectation and variance of a random variable that follows Bernoulli distribution?
 Suppose you perform an experiment with two possible outcomes: either success or failure.
 Success happens with probability $p$ while failure happens with probability $1-p$.
 A random variable that takes value $1$ in case of success and $0$ in case of failure is called a Bernoulli random variable.